Most interesting landmarks of Turkmenistan

 - Mandragora turcomanica find near Garygala – Balkan.
 The only find of extremely rare Mandragora turcomanica.
 Only some hundreds of this plant remain in wild.
 Most likely it has very potent medical properties but this knowledge, even if ancient people knew it, is lost now.

 - Sumbar floodplain forests – Balkan and Ahal.
-In the middle reaches of Sumbar river are located floodplain forests with some of world’s richest genetic pools for subtropical fruit and nut bearing trees.
+In the middle reaches of Sumbar river are located floodplain forest with some of world’s richest genetic pools for subtropical fruit and nut bearing trees.

 Other natural landmarks